Internet Archive: TV News Search & Borrow

 In September 2012, the Internet Archive launched the TV News Search & Borrow service for searching U.S. national news programs.
 The service is built on closed captioning transcripts and allows users to search and stream 30-second video clips.
 Upon launch, the service contained "350,000 news programs collected over 3 years from national U.S. networks and stations in San Francisco and Washington D.C."
 According to Kahle, the service was inspired by the Vanderbilt Television News Archive, a similar library of televised network news programs.
 In contrast to Vanderbilt, which limits access to streaming video to individuals associated with subscribing colleges and universities, the TV News Search & Borrow allows open access to its streaming video clips.
 In 2013, the Archive received an additional donation of "approximately 40,000 well-organized tapes" from the estate of a Philadelphia woman, Marion Stokes.
-Stokes "had recorded more than 35 years of TV news in Philadelphia and Boston with her VHS and Betamax machines."
+Stokes "had recorded more than 35 years of TV news in Philadelphia and Boston with her VHS and Betamax machines".

+Open Educational Resources

+Open Educational Resources is a digital collection containing courses, video lectures, and supplemental materials from universities in the United States and China.
+The contributors of this collection are ArsDigita, Hewlett Foundation, MIT, Monterey Institute, and Naropa University.